Kowloon Family Travel Guide

 Where to base yourselves for the smoothest family trip.

-Family suites in historic kowloon hotels; serviced apartments with kitchenettes
+Family rooms in major hotel chains, serviced apartments with kitchenettes

 Mong Kok